ImXico/Cyberpunk/core/README.md

 val stateManager = StateManager(camera, viewport)
 ```

-Any state that you create should take have this instance injected on its constructor:
+Any state that you create should have this instance injected on its constructor:

 ```kotlin
 class MenuState : StateAdapter(stateManager) { ... }